tsutterley/IS2view/doc/source/getting_started/Getting-Started.rst

 #######

 ICESat-2 Gridded Land Ice Height products are produced for land ice regions where there are repeat track observations.
-For Release-03, the products are produced for the following regions:
+Starting with Release-03, the products are produced for the following regions:

 - ``A1``: Antarctica (0\ |degree| to 90\ |degree|\)
 - ``A2``: Antarctica (0\ |degree| to -90\ |degree|\)